vigneshv92/Machine-Learning/Notes/Build_Model_in_SageMaker.md

 1. Clicking on All Services then scrolling down and navigating to Machine Learning> Amazon SageMaker, or
 2. By searching for SageMaker, as in the below screenshot (and clicking on it).

+### Creating and Running a Notebook Instance
+First, start by logging in to the [AWS console](https://console.aws.amazon.com/), opening the SageMaker dashboard, selecting Notebook Instances and clicking on Create notebook instance.

+You may choose any name you would like for your notebook.
+Also, using ml.t2.medium should be all that is necessary for the notebooks that you will encounter in this module.
+In addition, an ml.t2.medium instance is covered under the free tier.

+Next, under IAM role select Create a new role.
+You should get a pop-up window that looks like the one below.
+The only change that needs to be made is to select None under S3 buckets you specify.